 Showcase and Exhibition

-Now in its seventh year, the Wearable Art Mandurah showcase is an 80 minute multi-art form event at Mandurah Performing Art Centre, on Saturday 10 June and Sunday 11 June 2017.
+Now in its eighth year, the Wearable Art Mandurah showcase is an 80 minute multi-art form event at Mandurah Performing Art Centre, on Saturday 9 June and Sunday 10 June 2018.
 The Showcase introduces audiences to the creative achievements of wearable art within a theatrical staging featuring dancers, musicians, singers and models.

-Successful Pre-selection artists will receive a complimentary ticket to the Showcase.
+Successful Pre-selection artists are eligible for a complimentary ticket to the Showcase.

-A selection of garments will be exhibited at the Alcoa Mandurah Art Gallery or Contemporary Arts Spaces Mandurah from 04 August to 03 September 2017.
+A selection of garments will be exhibited at the Alcoa Mandurah Art Gallery and Contemporary Arts Spaces Mandurah from 4 August to 3 September 2017.

 Categories and Awards

-There are five categories, with more than $8,000 in cash and prizes across twelve awards.
+There are five categories and seven special awards, totalling more than $10,000 in cash and prizes.

 The artist with the highest score across all categories will earn the prestigious title of Wearable Art Artist of the Year.